 The financial information for the fiscal years ended March 2019 and 2018 has been prepared in accordance with Indian Accounting Standards ("Ind AS") prescribed under Section 133 of the Companies Act 2013.
-Ind AS differs in certain material respects from IFRS and U.S. GAAP, accordingly the financial information for the nine months ended December 31, 2021 and 2020 and the fiscal years ended March 31, 2021 and 2020, which have been prepared in accordance with IFRS, may not be directly comparable to the financial information for the fiscal years ended March 31, 2019 and 2018.
+Ind AS differs in certain material respects from IFRS and U.S. GAAP, accordingly the financial information for the fiscal years ended March 31, 2022, 2021 and 2020, which have been prepared in accordance with IFRS, may not be directly comparable to the financial information for the fiscal years ended March 31, 2019 and 2018.